7 Common Mistakes in Architecture Diagrams

 A theoretical Kubernetes architecture.
 Source: kubernetes.io

-The reason is because theoretical architecture diagrams are ubiquitous.
+The reason is that theoretical architecture diagrams are ubiquitous.
 You can find theoretical diagrams of, for example, Kubernetes-based architectures everywhere online.
-If a new hire needs a general lesson on Kubernetes, those already exist.
+Those already exist if a new hire needs a general lesson on Kubernetes.
 You don’t need to make another one.

-Conversely, how many architecture diagrams exist that show your organization’s specific architecture?
-How many show the named resources, how they’re related, where they are running, and what applications they support?
+Conversely, how many architecture diagrams show your organization’s specific architecture?
+How many show the named resources, their relations, where they run, and what applications they support?
 That’s the architecture diagram your new hire needs.
 Make that diagram instead.

 #2: Mixing levels of abstraction

-This is a sin borrowed directly from programming, though it is just as applicable to diagramming.
-The mistake is having an architecture diagram that mixes high-level resources and low-level resources.
+This sin is borrowed directly from programming, though it is just as applicable to diagramming.
+The mistake is having an architecture diagram that mixes high-level and low-level resources.

 Problem: This diagram is mixing levels of abstraction (function -> database)

-In the diagram above, low-level resources (individual lambdas) are linked directly to a high-level resource (DynamoDB, the AWS service).
+The diagram above directly links low-level resources (individual lambdas) to a high-level resource (DynamoDB, the AWS service).
 Showing only that these lambdas use DynamoDB is unbalanced and not very informative.
-Much better is showing which functions use which tables in the database, since functions and tables exist at the same level of abstraction.
-With this change we’re doing a better job of informing the viewer:
+It is much better to show which functions use which tables in the database since functions and tables exist at the same level of abstraction.
+With this change, we’re doing a better job of informing the viewer:

 Fixed: Now only resources of the same level of abstraction are related (function -> table)

 Both high- and low-level diagrams have their place, of course.
-If you’d like to have both, makes sure to split them into two separate diagrams.
+If you’d like to have both, split them into two separate diagrams.

 #3: Too many overlapping concerns

 Busyness is a common problem in architecture diagrams.
-Diagram authors often have a lot to say, and not a lot of space to say it.
-One of the most common kinds of busyness is showing too many overlapping concerns at once.
+Diagram authors often have a lot to say and little space to say it.
+One of the most common kinds of busyness is simultaneously showing too many overlapping concerns.

 A diagram of many concerns.
 Source: amazon.com

-The above example pretty much tells the story.
+The above example tells the story.
 While its abstraction is consistent, this architecture diagram includes resources, a region, a VPC, auto-scaling groups, subnets, and availability zones.
 The diagram is about how data flows between resources (hence all the arrows, though see the next item), but because it is so jam-packed with all these other concerns, the message is not strong.
-The auto-scaling groups, in particular, are literally overlapping everything else.
+The auto-scaling groups, in particular, literally overlap everything else.

-Like with the previous problem (mixing levels of abstraction), the solution here is to split up a single, busy, diagram into multiple diagrams, each focused on one or two concerns at a time.
+Like the previous problem (mixing levels of abstraction), the solution is to split up a busy diagram into multiple diagrams, each focused on one or two concerns at a time.

 #4 Unlabeled arrows

 This one is as straightforward as it is common: unlabeled arrows are almost always wrong.
-An unlabeled arrow tells the viewer that two resources are somehow related, but not exactly how.
-This is as clear a violation of “strive to truly inform” there is.
+An unlabeled arrow tells the viewer that two resources are somehow related but not precisely how.
+Unlabaled arrows undeniably violate the “strive to honestly inform” principle.

 It is not clear how, exactly, these resources are related.
 Source: amazon.com

-Unlabeled arrows can be OK if the exact nature of the relation can be inferred.
-One obvious example is a series of arrows with the same relation that are very close together; in this case omitting the repeating labels is a good thing (as it reduces visual noise).
-Unlabeled arrows are also fine when they overlap each other.
+Unlabeled arrows can be OK if viewers can infer the exact nature of the relation.
+One clear example is a series of arrows with the same label that are very close together; in this case, omitting the repeating labels is preferable (as it reduces visual noise).
+Unlabeled arrows are also acceptable when they overlap each other.
 In all other cases, though, if you have an arrow, it needs a label.

 #5 Misleading composition

-Every problem so far has fallen in to the category of an architecture diagram providing too much, too little, or irrelevant information.
-This mistake, misleading composition, is a problem of providing information that can outright mislead.
+Every problem so far has been related to an architecture diagram providing too much, too little, or irrelevant information.
+This mistake, misleading composition, is a problem of providing information that can subtly mislead.

-This is best explained by example.
+A misleading composition is best explained by example.
 Can you spot the misleading composition in this AWS diagram?
-Hint: composition (boxes inside other boxes) is used to show what resources exist inside or run in other resources.
+Hint: Composition (boxes inside other boxes) shows what resources exist or run inside other resources.

 Something isn’t quite accurate here…

-The composition of this diagram tells the viewer that the Drupal Instances run inside their respective subnets, which in turn run inside two availability zones (AZ1 and AZ2).
-This is all accurate; the problem is that the composition is also (erroneously) telling the viewer that the availability zones are running inside the VPC.
-AWS experts might know this is not the case, but novices might come away wrongly believing that availability zones are resources of a VPC.
+The composition of this diagram tells the viewer that the Drupal Instances run inside two availability zones (AZ1 and AZ2).
+This is accurate; the problem is that the composition is also (erroneously) telling the viewer that the availability zones are running inside the VPC.
+AWS experts might know this is not the case, but novices might come away believing, wrongly, that availability zones are resources of a VPC.

-One option is to simply omit the out-of-place resources (and potentially show them in another perspective).
-However, if we really want to show these resources in this perspective, it is viable to simply draw them differently.
-A dashed outline, for example, gives a clear indication that the composition of these elements are different than the others:
+One option is to omit the out-of-place resources (and potentially show them in another perspective).
+However, if we must show these resources in this perspective, it is preferable to at least draw them differently.
+A dashed outline, for example, gives a clue that the composition of these elements is different than the others:

 Fixed: While the Availability Zones are still drawn within the VPC, the dashed style indicates the composition is different than the others